UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Experiments

 Table~\ref{tab:results_paper_mutlimodal} presents results using linear probing for an additional use case of \textit{GeoFMs}: incorporating not only coordinates but also auxiliary location information such as satellite or street view imagery.
 Since the benefit of a specific modality often depends on the downstream task, we select the subset of modalities for each model based on validation performance.
 While \textit{UrbanFusion} is the only model that natively supports multimodal inputs by fusing them into a single embedding vector, we compare to the baseline models by concatenating the representations from the individual modality encoders.
 For example, for \textit{GAIR}, we concatenate representations derived separately from coordinates, satellite, and street-view inputs.

-\textit{UrbanFusion} outperforms all other methods in 4 out of 6 downstream tasks when they are trained on the PP2-M dataset.
-Compared to the original versions of each model, \textit{UrbanFusion} still achieves the highest performance on 3 datasets.
+\textit{UrbanFusion} outperforms all other methods in 4 out of 6 downstream tasks when they are trained on the PP2-M dataset, underperforming only in land cover and coarse land use classification tasks.
+Further investigation (see Appendix~\ref{app:concatenated}) revealed that simply concatenating the output of encoding models results in better performance for UrbanFusion in these particular tasks.
+This suggests that such tasks may not necessitate a fused representation.
 The closest competitor overall is \textit{GeoCLIP}, trained on the MP-16 dataset, which achieves the best performance on 3 out of 6 datasets.
 It is worth emphasizing that \textit{GeoCLIP} is trained on approximately 65 times more locations than \textit{UrbanFusion} (see Table~\ref{tab:related_methods}).